emeath/zoo-project-cpp/README.md

 ![IMG](imgs/UML.png)

 One of the goals is to practice inheritance and polymorphism.
-So it is used the functions
+So it is used these functions

 ```c++
 void printAnimalName(const Zoo::Animal& animal)